Angular Master Class in Málaga

 Of course, in order to actually be able to ask for something of type

 DataService, we have to add a provider for our injector.
-We can do that by passing a provider to
+We can do that by adding a provider to our component.

 So where is the problem?
 Well, the problem occurs as soon as we try to inject a dependency into our service.
 We could for example use